antonderevyanko/flutter_starter/README.md

 # flutter-starter

-This is the project Starter
+This is the project Starter.
+It can be used to start new project with predefined modular approach.

 ## project structure